Proto-nationalism was a movement limited to the demands f...

 Proto-nationalism refers to the early forms of nationalist sentiment and movements that emerged in various parts of Africa prior to gaining independence from colonial rule.
 During this period, there was a focus on advocating for reforms within the existing political structures, as well as a demand for respect for African cultures, religions, and traditions.
 The emphasis was on addressing social and political issues within the colonial framework rather than an immediate end to colonialism.

-Under a presidential system of government, the chief executive is accountable to the ...
+In a republican parliamentary system of government, the ceremonial Head of State is the ...